Cycling the Pyrenees: 5 climbs we think you should ride

 Route de Lacs

-The Route des Lacs is another climb you will never see in the Tour de France but it’s definitely one we recommend doing.
+The Route des Lacs is another climb you will never see in the Tour de France but it’s definitely one I recommend doing.
 This one is also included for the scenery, but it is also higher than Col du Tourmalet and up with Hautacam for difficulty.
 The climb takes you up to Lac de Cap de Long, a dam built to supply water for hydroelectricity in the valley below.
 After reaching Lac de Cap de Long you head back down a short distance to visit Lac d’Orédon, Lac d’Aubert, and Lac d’Aumar.
 The scenery on the road up and at the top is stunning and you really feel you are deep in the mountains.

 The climb is 14km in length at an average gradient of 7.6% reaching an altitude of 2 172m.
 The road follows the valley and the sound of rushing water is never far away.
 There are multiple sets of hairpins that are always great to look back down on to see where you have ridden up.
 There is a small café at Lac de Cap de Long if you need something to eat or drink.
 Alternatively, there is the chalet at Lac d’Orédon that includes a café.